Patient education: Weaning from breastfeeding (Beyond the Basics)

 - Tufts Medical Center

 Partial breastfeeding is defined as breastfeeding while also providing other sources of nutrition, usually beginning at approximately six months of age.
 At this time, soft puréed meats, infant cereal, and then puréed fruits and vegetables may be introduced slowly.
-Cow's milk is not recommended until a child is at least 12 months old, and fruit juice is not recommended until a child is at least six months old.
+Cow's milk and fruit juice are not recommended until a child is at least 12 months old.
 (See "Patient education: Starting solid foods during infancy (Beyond the Basics)".)

 More information about breastfeeding is available separately.
 (See "Patient education: Breastfeeding guide (Beyond the Basics)" and "Patient education: Common breastfeeding problems (Beyond the Basics)" and "Patient education: Pumping breast milk (Beyond the Basics)" and "Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)